 It’s important to update your constitution as often as changes occur within your organization.
 Considering the constant transitioning of new officers, the constitution may be the only official document a new officer or advisor has to utilize as a resource.
 The Office of Student Engagement does request that student organizations provide them with an updated constitution regularly (as updates are made and every 2 years).
 We store these constitutions as a resource for future club leaders.

 How do I start a new student organization?

-What could happen if our organization is found in violation of any of the university policies?
+What could happen if our organization is found in violation of any of the University policies?

-A. The Student Code of Conduct governs the behavior of all students and student organizations on and off University premises.
+The Student Code of Conduct governs the behavior of all students and student organizations on and off University premises.
 The University will address behavior when it adversely affects the University community and/or the pursuit of the University’s objectives.
 Should actions violate both University regulations and public law, this may result in the application of University disciplinary proceedings in addition to any criminal proceedings.
 (Cited: PLU Student Code of Conduct).